jwsmith24/smith_afc_F2025/capstone/docs/research.md

   actually used to keep the footprint small.
 - **TypeScript** and **Zod** for type checking, runtime validation, and type inference via schemas.

+### Color Palette / Typography
+A tech-themed industrial color palette was selected for the project with typography that also matches the theme of modern industrial innovation.

 ## Database
 A Docker container running a PostgreSQL image will be utilized for the database.
 It will be managed with Flyway migrations on the backend.